charleskoffler/clprolf/docs/getting_started_by_gemini/getting_started_by_gemini_hello_world.md

    Methods model object behavior.

-   simu_comp_worker objects handle computational tasks.
+   simu_comp_as_worker objects handle computational tasks.

    The System class can be seen as a worker performing the display.